Need to talk? Call 1800 882 436.

 How is pelvic girdle pain treated?

 Wearing a pelvic support garment can also help to reduce pain.
-Pelvic support garments can help to stabilise your pelvic girdle and improve symptoms if the garment is fitted correctly and used for short periods of time.
+Pelvic support garments can help stabilise your pelvic girdle and improve symptoms.
+Make sure the garment is fitted correctly and use it for short periods of time.
 Ask your physiotherapist for more information about pelvic support garments.

 How can I relieve pelvic girdle pain at home?

-Applying heat to painful areas and sitting or lying down may help you control your pain.
-Extended bedrest without the guidance of a doctor is not recommended, so speak to your doctor if you feel you need to lie down for extended periods of time while you’re pregnant.
+Extended bedrest without the guidance of a doctor is not recommended.
+Speak to your doctor if you feel you need to lie down for extended periods of time while you're pregnant.

 Will pelvic girdle pain affect labour and birth?